Bethnal Green railway station: Great Eastern Railway (1872–1922)

+By the early to mid-1860s it was clear the original Bishopsgate terminus (renamed from Spitalfields in 1846) was not big enough to cope with the increasing suburban development north and east of the area.
+Hence, the GER decided to build a new terminus at Liverpool Street and extend the suburban network.
+A new line running north from the Bethnal Green site to Enfield Town was opened in May 1872 and a month later from Hackney Downs to Chingford.
+Both these openings meant that trains from the north were no longer required to be routed via Stratford which was also becoming an increasingly congested location at the time.

 It was as part of this expansion that Bethnal Green Junction was opened in May 1872.
 It replaced a nearby station called Mile End (not to be confused with the current Underground station of the same name) which was located on the eastern side of Cambridge Heath Road.

-To the west of the station the new Liverpool Street terminus was being constructed but this was not ready.
-A new station at Bishopsgate (Low Level) had been constructed and initial services towards London terminated there for a short period.
+To the west of the station the new Liverpool Street terminus was being constructed, but this was not ready at the time; a new station at Bishopsgate (Low Level) had been constructed and initial services towards London terminated there for a short period.
 On 2 October 1874 operations commenced through to Liverpool Street.
-At this time there were a single pair of tracks ready for traffic with two more were being constructed.
-These opened in May 1875 and the new Liverpool Street opened on 1 November 1875 with the old Bishopsgate station closing to passengers on the same day.
-The line towards Liverpool Street fell at a 1 in 70 gradient west of the station whilst the Bishopsgate lines continued on a more or less level gradient.
+At this time the terminus had a single pair of tracks ready for use, while two others were still being constructed.
+These were finally completed in May 1875 and the new terminus fully opened to traffic on 1 November 1875 with the old Bishopsgate station closing to passengers on the same day.
+The line towards Liverpool Street fell at a 1 in 70 gradient west of Bethnal Green whilst the lines towards Bishopsgate continued on a more or less level gradient.